 - Ceramides are to skin what flour is to cake; one of the substances that literally holds skin together.
 There are nine ceramides that can benefit skin, or look for sphingolipids, which help revive skin’s natural supply of ceramides.

-- Omega fatty acids not only hydrate and replenish, but also have a pronounced strengthening and calming effect on skin’s surface layers.
+- Moisturizing omega fatty acids not only hydrate and replenish, but also have a pronounced strengthening and calming effect on skin’s surface layers.